s-shirayama/http-request-capture/README.md

 - Click "show response body"

--> You ca see response body
+-> You can see response body

 ![](docs/ScreenShot_6.png)

 ### Modify response
-- Click "add" on the "AddToMapping" column on http://localhost:18000/
+- Click "add" on the "AddToMapping" column on http://localhost:18080/
 - Click "update" on "Edit" column
 - Modify info.results on "responseBody"
 ![](docs/ScreenShot_3.png)